Kelly Gage

 Fred Kelton Gage, Jr. (June 20, 1925 – October 5, 2017) was an American lawyer and politician.

+Biography

 Kelly Gage was born in Minneapolis, Minnesota.
 He served in the United States Navy during World War II.
-Gage received his law degree from University of Minnesota Law School in 1950.
+Gage received his law degree from the University of Minnesota Law School in 1950.
 Gage practiced law in Mankato, Minnesota.
-Gage served on the Mankato School Board, from 1957 to 1966.
+Gage served on the Mankato School Board from 1957 to 1966.
 Gage also served on the Minnesota State College Board and the Metropolitan Sports Facilities Authority.
 He served in the Minnesota Senate from 1967 to 1972 as a Republican.

 Gage died in Mankato in 2017.
-His father Fred Kelton Gage also served in the Minnesota Legislature.
+His father, Fred Kelton Gage, also served in the Minnesota Legislature.